- $15 Billion+ Won

 If negligence or medical malpractice contributed to your child’s birth injury, the attorney you choose can significantly impact the outcome of your case.
 It is important to hire an attorney who has extensive knowledge of the intricacies of medical malpractice laws as well as experience litigating and negotiating birth injury cases similar to yours.
 Considering the resources the attorney has access to, including expert witnesses, medical experts, and supporting staff, should also factor into your decision.

-Not only should you choose an attorney with substantial experience and knowledge, you should also select someone who understands and empathizes with the difficulties you are currently facing and with whom you are comfortable working.
+Not only should you choose an attorney with substantial experience and knowledge, you should select someone who understands and empathizes with the difficulties you are currently facing and with whom you are comfortable working.
 You’ll be working as a team, so choosing an attorney who is experienced, knowledgeable, and compassionate can make a substantial difference in the way your case is handled.

-At Morgan & Morgan, our birth injury attorneys have more than two decades of experiencing handling medical malpractice claims.
-Our firm has an excess of 2,000 people on its support staff, and its attorneys have strong relationships with consulting healthcare experts who can help demonstrate a link between your child’s injuries and your medical provider’s negligence.
-With decades of experience practicing personal injury law, we provide compassionate representation to those who were injured due to another’s negligence.
+At Morgan & Morgan, our birth injury attorneys have more than two decades of experience handling medical malpractice claims.
+Our firm has in excess of 2,600 people on its support staff, and our attorneys have strong relationships with consulting healthcare experts who can help demonstrate a link between your child's injuries and your medical provider's negligence.
+With decades of experience practicing personal injury law, we provide compassionate representation to those who were injured due to another's negligence.

 What Can I Recover in Florida if My Child Is Born With Erb’s Palsy?